mlcdf/www/README.md

 # www.mlcdf.fr

-My personal website.
+The code behind my personal website.

-The `blog` branch is a w.i.p.
+About the branches:
+- `main`: represents what's current deployed
+- `blog`: is my latest W.I.P.

+The remaining one are old versions (some of which never reached production).